CyrilGomes/UberIF/README.md

 - Open the project.
 The IDE might generate some files.
 - Go to `Run --> Edit Configurations...`, then add an `Application` configuration with `View.MainWindow` as the main class.
-- Dowload the Maven dependencies through the Maven tab (on the right hand side of the IDE) and by clicking on `Reload all Maven projects`.
+- Download the Maven dependencies through the Maven tab (on the right-hand side of the IDE) and by clicking on `Reload all Maven projects`.

 You can also build the application through the supported IDEs and run the